• OFFICERS

 Lucy Paige, Sugarloaf Key; visual artist-acrylic and mixed media

-Valerie Perreault, Islamorada: Poet, artist and owner at Portside Studio & Gallery.
+Islamorada: poet, artist and owner of Portside Studio & Gallery

 Dr. Betty Powell-Klimock, Summerland Key; retired psychiatrist, portrait artist, member of Lower Keys Artists Network, arts advocate